akyriako/otc-docs/doc/source/caf/ready/high-availability.rst

 High Availability Solutions
 ---------------------------

-Most Huawei Cloud services have HA deployment options available.
+Most Open Telekom Cloud services have HA deployment options available.
 They provide you with HA capabilities at multiple layers, including data centers, hardware, data, and self-service.
-Huawei cloud data centers are deployed around the globe to meet resource requirements for different regions.
+Open Telekom Cloud data centers are deployed in Germany, Netherlands and Switzerland to meet resource requirements for different regions.
 Each region is divided into multiple availability zones (AZs).
 Each AZ has independent cooling, fire extinguishing, moisture-control, and electrical facilities, and the failure of one AZ does not affect other AZs.
 There are four types of HA deployments: